MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 # Overview of setting up Dynamics 365 Guides

-Ready to buy a subscription of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] or sign up for a free trial?
+Ready to buy a subscription of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] or sign up for a free trial and get everything set up?
 You're in the right place!

 To set up [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to: